whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/01-3d-capture-reconstruction-and-remix/01-05-3d-capture-and-3d-print-assigment.md

 3D capture brings information from the physical world into a digital 3D environment.
 This project explores three different methods of 3D capture: [photogrammetry](01-03-photogrammetry.md), [3D scanning](01-01-3d-scanning.md), and [gaussian splatting](01-04-gaussian-splatting.md).

 Rather than treating a 3D scan as a finished object, you will use captured human geometry as **raw material for a new sculpture**.
+Explore repetition, distortion, scale, proportion, combination, or other transformations rather than simply printing an unchanged scan.

 After scanning a human head and potentially additional parts of the body, bring the scan into Blender, briefly clean the geometry, and transform it into an original humanoid form.
 Stretch proportions, duplicate limbs, combine multiple body parts, enlarge or shrink features, remove sections, merge forms together, or sculpt directly into the scan.